Another Fusion GPS Transcript? House Intel Panel Votes On Whether To Unveil It

 Lawmakers have scheduled a closed meeting at which they'll vote about whether to unveil the text of hours' worth of testimony by Glenn Simpson, founder of the private intelligence firm Fusion GPS.

-The testimony will show that Simpson gave the committee a road map of names, places and leads that Fusion GPS unearthed during their investigation, a source with knowledge of the proceedings said.
+The testimony will show that Simpson gave the committee a road map of names, places and leads that Fusion GPS unearthed during its investigation, a source with knowledge of the proceedings said.

 He and his company hired the former British intelligence officer Christopher Steele, whose memos about Donald Trump's relationship form the dossier that has become so much a part of the sprawling Russia matter.